-Firefighters earn twelve (12) twenty-four hour days (288 hours) per year.
+Firefighters earn twelve (12) twenty-four-hour days (288 hours) per year.
 Unused sick leave shall accumulate to a maximum of one thousand four hundred forty (1,440) hours.
 Payment of unused sick leave in the case of a firefighter hired prior to January 1, 2012, upon retirement or death, shall not exceed seven hundred twenty (720) hours at the regular rate of pay in effect at the time of retirement, death (AS 14-53-108) (Ord.
 2010-05) or termination of service with the City.
 Firefighters hired on or after January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave in accordance with the schedule under Section 5.3 - Sick Leave in this handbook.

-If unused, sick leave shall accumulate to a maximum of 1,440 hours.
 Unused accumulated sick leave shall not be used for the purpose of computing years of service for retirement purposes.
 Time off may be charged against accumulated sick leave only for the days that a firefighter is scheduled to work.
 No sick leave as provided in this section shall be charged against any firefighter during any period of sickness, illness, or injury for any days that the firefighter is not scheduled to work.